-Product / configuration Description Software price implications - refer Pricing Free-user database resides on the computer that the application has been installed on.
-It can be used by only one user at any one time.
-Free!
+Product / configuration Description Software price implications - refer Pricing Free-user Tanniication nac noon inctallog on It can no licog Free!
 You still need to register mSupply with Sustainable Solutions, but we don't charge you for it - and we don't sell your contact details either!